 Investing in a registered managed investment scheme is likely to have tax consequences.
-The income taxation information below is of a general nature only and applies to unit holders who hold their units in the Trusts on capital account (rather than revenue account).
+The income taxation information below is of a general nature only and applies to unit holders who hold their units in the Trust on capital account (rather than revenue account).
 You are strongly advised to seek professional tax advice, as tax and social security laws are complex and subject to change, and unit holders' individual circumstances vary.

-The Trusts are Australian resident trusts for Australian tax purposes and on the basis that the income of the Trusts is distributed or attributed to unit holders on an annual basis, the Trusts should be treated as "flow through" entities for Australian tax purposes.
+The Trust is an Australian resident trust for Australian tax purposes and on the basis that the income of the Trust is distributed or attributed to unit holders on an annual basis, the Trust should be treated as a "flow through" entity for Australian tax purposes.
 Income distributed or attributed to unit holders should generally retain its character in the hands of the unit holder.